 One more unique site is the Uzon caldera.
 Forty thousand years ago, a massive volcano collapsed due to multiple consecutive eruptions and formed a caldera 10 kilometers in diameter.
 It is located in the Kronotsky nature reserve and combines rivers, hot springs, tundra, forests, and lakes within a single landscape.

-Trekking or helicopter tours will give you a great view of Kamchatka volcanoes in the summer, slope freeriding will do that in the winter.
+Trekking or helicopter tours will give you a great view of this UNESCO site in summer, slope freeriding will do that in winter.
 If you want to express the unique beauty of this peninsula in your photos, we recommend you to join a phototour.

 Mount Belukha is seen from many places; 4509 meters is quite a height even for a seasoned climber; however, newbies can conquer it, too!
 If you think you can 'tame' it, try climbing the mount.
 This is a lifetime memory to take pride in.